jonsuh/jonsuh.com/_posts/2015-01-16-mujjo-leather-wallet-case-iphone-6.md

 I personally love the gray color variant—it fits well with my Space Gray iPhone, but also looks great against other Mujjo products, like the [tan Mujjo Macbook Folio Sleeve](/blog/mujjo-macbook-folio-sleeve/).

-I loved the Leather Wallet Case for the iPhone 5/5s, and I feel the same way about the one for the iPhone 6.
+I loved the Leather Wallet Case for the iPhone 5/5s so I bought one for my iPhone 6, and I feel the same way about this one as I do the last.
 The Leather Wallet Case for the iPhone 6 will set you back €33.02 ($38.09) + shipping and comes in <a href="http://www.mujjo.com/the-sleeves-collection/iphone-sleeves/iphone-6-sleeves/leather-wallet-case-for-iphone-6-tan" target="_blank">Tan</a>, <a href="http://www.mujjo.com/the-sleeves-collection/iphone-sleeves/iphone-6-sleeves/leather-wallet-case-for-iphone-6-black" target="_blank">Black</a>, and <a href="http://www.mujjo.com/the-sleeves-collection/iphone-sleeves/iphone-6-sleeves/leather-wallet-case-for-iphone-6-gray" target="_blank">Gray</a>.
 You can order yours at <a href="http://www.mujjo.com/the-sleeves-collection/iphone-sleeves/" target="_blank">mujjo.com</a>.

 I’ve owned several Mujjo products over the years, and again, they executed well on a beautiful, high-quality product.